Skip to content Skip to main menu

 Annual plan

-Below is a summary of Leicestershire Cares' annual plan for 2023-24.
+Below is a summary of Leicestershire Cares' annual plan for 2024-25.
 You can read the full plan here.

 Leicestershire Cares is a vibrant, result-orientated, award-winning charity that has been operating successfully across Leicester city, Leicestershire and Rutland (LLR) since 2003.
 We are a creative, agile and resilient organisation that delivers change for young people and communities through our joined-up approach to work that is rooted in our vision, mission and values.

-The new challenges
+The ongoing challenges

 Focus of our work